Skiing & snowboarding at Revelstoke Mountain Resort

 For your lunch, indulge with a pint of the seasonal local Begbie Beer at the Rockford with a ginger beef on the side.
 You’ll have definitely earned a dessert, so get stuck in to the delicious Xango!

-Now you’re refreshed and ready to go, dine at Woolsey Creek for an unforgettable French culinary experience, or if you’re a sushi fan, you have to go to Kawakubo.
+After a full afternoon of skiing, try the Woolsey Creek Bistro for an unforgettable French culinary experience, or if you’re a sushi fan, you have to go to Kawakubo.
 Don’t let the fact that we’re a mountain town fool you, this place needs to be experienced.